 2mm ball tip hex driver for use with OpenBeam.

 Notice that lots of projects are starting to use more metric hardware?
-Even in the USA (one of the staunch metric hold-outs), projects like Makerbot are using metric hardware in their designs.
-Look, we're not here to debate which is the better engineering unit (coughthousandthscough), but to show off a new tool!
+Even in the USA (one of the staunch hold-outs against metric), projects like Makerbot are using metric hardware in their designs.
+Look, we're not here to debate which is the better engineering unit (coughthousandthscough), but to show off a great tool!

 Unlike the regular 2mm hex driver, this one contains a ball-tip that that allows for up to 25 deg deflection off the screw's axis for driving.
 This makes the ball driver very useful for driving screws in tight spaces.
 Note: The drawback is that a ball end driver can't transmit as much torque, and will wear out faster.
 For final tightening of a screw, it is advisable to use the short end of a hex key.
 But even with these shortcomings, anybody who has used a ball-tip hex-driver will recognize it's great usefulness!